 By remembering a person’s name and expressing genuine interest in someone’s qualities, background, stories, hobbies, career, family, or anything else closely connected to that person, you will give them a gift— a sense of importance, well being, and value.
 It will make people believe you like them, so they in turn like you.

 When you’re in conversations with people in your office, give the other person the spotlight.
 Avoid getting into social situations just to talk about yourself.
-Give others the moment to shine and allow them to talk about themselves.
+To influence people, give others the moment to shine and allow them to talk about themselves.

 When we give the other person the attention they deserve, it allows us to become more interested in them.
 Give them consistent eye contact, and maintain open body language.
 Listen closely to what they are saying and ask relevant questions based on what they said.